top of page

 • Photo

-Applicant interviews may be recorded to support the recruitment process.
-The recordings will be used for this purpose and to support any investigations and will be accessible to the HOPS team and any relevant government authority.
-Recordings will be retained for as long as necessary for recruitment and placement purposes.
+Applicant interviews may be recorded by HOPS and its Representatives, to support the recruitment process and increase recruitment transparency.
+Recordings will be accessible only to the HOPS team and any relevant government authority.
+Recordings will be retained for as long as necessary for recruitment and placement purposes, in line with relevant legislation.

-Access requests to interview recordings must be submitted to HOPS directly.
+Access requests must be submitted to HOPS directly.
 Please refer to our contact details at the end of this document.

 Clients (labour Users) and HOPS Representatives are required to share the following information with HOPS via the Gateway software system: